uwspstar/FullStack/CSharp/code-effective/readme.md

 - All data mem- bers should be private, without exception.

 ### Prefer readonly to const
+- you should prefer runtime constants over compile-time constants.
 - You declare runtime constants with the readonly keyword.
 Compile-time constants are declared with the const keyword:
 - C# has two different versions of constants: compile-time constants and runtime constants.
   ```